bstefanescu/reqz/README.md

 }
 ```

-Both the body and the header values support variable substituion using `reqz` expressions.
+The request URL and the header values support variable substitution using javascript template literals.
+The template literals are not required to be surrounded by backticks characters.
+You can also use double quetoed or single qouted strings as values.
+The request body accept any javascript expression.
+Like for example an object to post JSON data.

 Here is an example:

 ```
 POST https://my.server.com/api/v1/users
 Accept: application/json
 Content-Type: application/json
-Authorization: Bearer {{auth | base64}}
+Authorization: Bearer ${base64({username+':'+password)}

 {
-    name: {{name}},
+    name: name,
-    email: {{email}},
+    email: email,
 }
 ```

 You can also POST a file content as a body.
-But in that case the file content will not be processed for variable substiution.
-To post a file use the soecial `@file` directive (which is only useable in the request body):
+But in that case the file content will not be processed for variable substitution.
+To post a file use the soecial `@file` directive (which is only usable in the request body):

 ```
 POST https://my.server.com/api/v1/users